opencasestudies/ocs-bp-youth-mental-health/README.md

 of freedom, as well as how to implement the test in R using the `chisq.test()` function of the `stats` package.
 We also discuss how to interpret the results.
-We perform the test to compare the frequency of individuals reporting a major depressive episode in the past year amoung two groups across two years.
+We perform the test to compare the frequency of individuals reporting a major depressive episode in the past year among two groups across two years.

 ### Other notes and resources